chenjy16/xudanrw/README.md

 p/P: Indicates the read operation priority.
 A higher number means a higher priority.
 If omitted, the default priority is 0.

 q/Q: Indicates the write operation priority.
 A higher number means a higher priority.
 If omitted, the default priority is 0.

-i/I: Indicates the dynamic DBIndex.
-This works together with the DB index specified by the user via ThreadLocal, enabling more flexible routing on top of the read/write separation.
-For example, if configured as:

-db0:i0i2

-db1:i1

-db2:i1

-db3:i2

-When the user specifies dbIndex=0, routing will select db0 (only db0 has i0);
-When dbIndex=1 is specified, it will randomly select between db1 and db2 (both have i1);
-When dbIndex=2 is specified, it will randomly select between db0 and db3 (both have i2).